-If you get migraines, the first thing on your mind is probably doing whatever you can to make the extreme pain go away—but migraines can bring along other symptoms, too.
-Nausea, for instance, is a common migraine symptom that can be incredibly frustrating.
+If you get migraine headaches, the first thing on your mind is probably doing whatever you can to make the extreme pain go away—but migraine can bring along other symptoms, too.
+Nausea, for instance, is a common symptom that can be incredibly frustrating.

-In an article for The Cut, one woman suffering from migraines said: “The head pain is the least of my concerns.
+In an article for The Cut, one woman suffering from migraine said, “The head pain is the least of my concerns.
 It’s the light hurting my eyes and constant throwing up that is most impactful.”

-In this article, we’ll break down the best anti-nausea treatment options if you’re dealing with migraines.
+In this article, we’ll break down the best anti-nausea treatment options if you’re dealing with migraine.

 As you probably know from your own experience, nausea is a common condition and a side effect of many drugs.

-When it comes to treating migraines, anti-nausea medication won’t do anything for your headache—but it can soothe the upset stomach that so often accompanies it.
+When it comes to treating migraine, anti-nausea medication won’t do anything for your headache—but it can soothe the upset stomach that so often accompanies it.

 Some anti-nausea drugs are available over-the-counter.
 For example, antacids (like Tums) and medications like Pepto-Bismol can settle your stomach.
 However, because migraine nausea originates from your migraine (a.k.a. your brain) and not your stomach, these won’t be effective.

-Other anti-nausea and vomiting medicines, known as antiemetics, are available with a prescription from your doctor and do treat migraine nausea (as well as general nausea):
+Other anti-nausea and vomiting medicines, known as antiemetics, are available with a prescription from your medical provider and do treat migraine nausea (as well as general nausea):

 Most of the time, the anti-nausea medication can be taken by mouth with a glass of water.

-Before reaching for the medication, though, you need to know which ones to take, and how they’ll work with other migraine medications you’re taking.
-Your doctor can check for any drug interactions you need to know about, and give you specific directions.
+Before reaching for the medication, though, you need to know which ones to take, and how they’ll work with other medications you’re taking.
+Your medical provider can check for any drug interactions you need to know about, and give you specific directions.

 In general, you’ll want to take it as soon as you have nausea caused by a migraine attack.
-And, if your migraine treatment gives you nausea as a side effect, your doctor might also recommend that you take it at the same time as your anti-migraine drugs.
+And, if your other medication gives you nausea as a side effect, your medical provider might also recommend that you take it at the same time.

 For many people, nausea is part of a typical migraine attack.
 If you’re in that boat, anti-nausea medication can help you manage your upset stomach during a migraine attack.

-And, if your migraines (or migraine treatment) make you throw up, your doctor might suggest anti-nausea medicine to help you keep your medicine down, too.
+And, if your attacks (or treatment) make you throw up, your medical provider might suggest anti-nausea medicine to help you keep your medicine down, too.